 A solution to this problem is offered by the interface devices of IOtech (business address: 25971 Cannon Road, Cleveland, Ohio 44146, USA) which are suitable for laptops such as the WaveBook/512 (registered trademark).
-The inter-25 face devices are connected by means of a plug-in card, approximately the size of a credit card, to the PCMCIA interface which is now a standard feature in laptops.
-The plug-in card converts the PCMCIA interface into an interface known in the art as IEEE 1284.
+The interface devices are connected by means of a plug-in card, approximately the size of a credit card, to the personal computer memory card association (PCMIA) interface which is now a standard feature in laptops.
+The plug-in card converts the PCMCIA interface into an interface known in the art as Institute of Electrical and Electronics (IEEE) 1284.
 The said plug-in card provides a special printer interface which is enhanced as regards the data transfer rate and delivers a data transfer rate of approximately 2 MBps as compared with a rate of approx. 1 MBps for known printer interfaces.
 The known interface device generally consists of a driver component, a digital signal processor, a buffer and a hardware module which terminates in a connector to which the device whose data is to be acquired is attached.
 The driver component is attached directly to the enhanced printer interface thus permitting the known interface device to establish a connection between a computer and the device whose data is to be acquired.